adolfintel/sine/README.md

 [Multiplatform](http://downloads.adolfintel.com/geth.php?r=sine-pcbin) (Requires [Java](http://java.com))

 ## Compatibility
-* Windows XP and newer
+* Windows XP or newer
+* Mac OS X 10.9 or newer
-* Multiplatform, Java SE 7 or newer
+* Any platform supported by Java SE 7 or newer

 ## Usage
 Import the projects into Netbeans.

-_SETUP contains all the files used to build the GNU/Linux packages and the installer for Windows.
+_SETUP contains all the files used to build the GNU/Linux packages, the installer for Windows and the Mac app packages.
 To build the installer for Windows, you'll need [Inno Setup](http://www.jrsoftware.org/isinfo.php) and [launch4j](http://launch4j.sourceforge.net/)

 ## Screenshots